nmattela/sapiens_terrain_variations/README.md

 This mod is still very alpha and has a lot of rough edges that I still need to polish.
 Things I am aware of:
 - Awful biome blending: cliffs up to 2km generating, random pits, etc.

-If you encounter any issues, please let me know on the modding Discord: https://discord.gg/WnN8hj2Fyg
+If you encounter any issues, or have an idea for a new biome you want to share, please let me know on the modding Discord: https://discord.gg/WnN8hj2Fyg

 If you're interested in the code, it's open-sourced at: https://github.com/nmattela/sapiens_terrain_variations